-If you have any questions about how treatment may affect your sex life, ask your doctor or nurse.
-Don't be put off by thinking the question is small or trivial or that you'll be embarrassed.
-Your doctor and nurse are well used to talking about these matters and will give you advice.
+If you have any questions about how treatment may affect your sex life, you can ask your doctor or nurse.
+Your doctor and nurse are well used to talking about these matters, so try not to feel embarrassed.
 You can also call our Support Line on 1800 200 700 or visit a Daffodil Centre.
 You can discuss any worries you might have with a cancer nurse in confidence.
 Or email the nurses at supportline@irishcancer.ie